Frequently Asked Questions

 Reserve materials are located behind the circulation desk at each library.

-To access an item that is on electronic reserve, go to Pegasus and click on the Course Reserves option from the main screen.
+To access an item that is on electronic reserve, go to the Library Catalog and click on the Course Reserves option from the main screen.
 Search for reserves by instructor or course; click on the item you wish to view.

 See Course Reserves for information for instructors wishing to place items on reserve.